lorentzben/host-microbe-interaction-protein/content/segments/Small-Intestine-(Duodneum,Jejunum,Ileum).md

 description: "Description for the page"
 ---

+The most protein degradation and digestion happens in the small intestine, especially the duodenum and jejunum.
+Some of the active enzymes that cleve protien are trypsin, chymotrypsin, carboxypeptidase and proelastase.
+These split off ammino acids are absorbed in the small intestine.
+In the duodeunm the environment changes from acidic to alkaline with the addition of bile and excretions from the pancrease.
+Most of the absorption occurs in the jejunum due to its large size.
+When passing into the Ileum water and minerals are primarily absorbed, less digestive and AA absorption is observed in the ileum.

 ["Most protein digestion occurs in the initial of small intestine, in the duodenum and jejunum, by proteolytic enzymes from pancreatic secretion."](/citations/soleymani-goloujehSystematicReviewProteins2016/)

 this is also confirmed by Scanes in Sturkies